 - Torque sensor will increase the efficiency of an electric bike.
 It will let motor give you the extra boost when needed most such as climbing a hill or accelerating.

 - It gives the experience and feeling of riding a regular bike.
-Only difference is you will feel you have extremely powerful legs ….
-We call it superman effect of e-bike
+The only difference is you will feel you have extremely powerful legs ….
+We call it superman effect of the e-bike.

 A torque sensor, especially one like Ariel Rider uses to make a big difference in range, experience, speed and power of the electric bike.